facelessuser/RegReplace/readme.md

 ## Create Find and Replace Sequences
 To use, replacements must be defined in the reg_replace.sublime-settings file.

+There are two kinds of definitions.
+The first uses regex to find regions, and then you can use scopes to qualify the regions before applying the replace.

     // Required parameters:
     //     find:    Regex description of what you would like to target.
     //